hjwylde/werewolf-slack/README.md

 A chat interface for playing [werewolf](https://github.com/hjwylde/werewolf) in
     [Slack](https://slack.com/).
-The game engine is based off of the party game Mafia, also known as Werewolf.
+Werewolf is a well known social party game, commonly also called Mafia.
 See the [Wikipedia article](https://en.wikipedia.org/wiki/Mafia_(party_game)) for a rundown on it's
     gameplay and history.